A Word from the Owner

 Stephanee Killen

-Ballantine Group titles include A Certain Smile by Judith Michael; Do Unto Others by Kristine Lattany; Ghost of the Well of Souls by Jack L. Chalker; and The Sea is Full of Stars, also by Jack L. Chalker.
+*Ballantine Group titles include A Certain Smile by Judith Michael, Do Unto Others by Kristine Lattany, and The Sea is Full of Stars by Jack L. Chalker.